 Test how open their lines of communications are

 Can these people be reached whenever needed?
 How fast can they take your call?
-In white label SEO, trouble comes when you least expect it.
+In white label services, trouble comes when you least expect it.
 And when your client comes knocking on your doors demanding answers, you’d want someone who’ll pick up the phone immediately.

 Determine their technical capabilities

 This can be tricky especially if you have no background in SEO.
 How would you gauge how good an white label SEO company is?
 A company could very well take advantage of your lack of knowledge.
 What you could do is have an SEO-savvy friend go over the reseller program to see if everything’s on the up and up.